Skip to content

 Zagreb

-The history of Croatia’s National Theatre, a theatre, opera house and ballet house, differs from that of the building housing it.
-The theatre’s origins date back to 1834, during which it was located at the current Old City Hall building.
-While the current building housing the theatre was purposely built in 1895.
+Croatia’s National Theatre, a theatre, opera house, and ballet house, has a different history from that of the building housing it.
+The theatre’s origins date back to 1834, when it was located at the current Old City Hall building.
+The current building was purposely built in 1895.
 There are five more Croatian National Theatres in other Croatian cities, such as Split and Rijeka.

 Lotrščak Tower